 2. How to choose an appropriate frame rate Value?

-Let’s take a look at some fps standard first: NTSC color encoding system that’s popular in US and Japan adopts 30fps as its standard, and PAL in UK, Australia and more countries delvers a frame rate of 25 fps.
+Let’s take a look at some fps standards first: NTSC color encoding system that’s popular in the US and Japan adopts 30fps as its standard, and PAL in UK, Australia, and more countries delivers a frame rate of 25 fps.
 All general TV shows and movies are created and viewed at 24fps.
-That’s to say, choose any fps value between 24 and 30 is totally enough for a high quality recording.
+That’s to say, choose any fps value between 24 and 30 is totally enough for a high-quality recording.
 If you want to lower the file size, you can lower it to 20.

 Then why there’s 60fps option?
 Generally, under the following two circumstances can you pick 60fps as the target frame rate:

 – You plan to record a high-powered PC game that’s played in 60 or higher fps.

 – You want to make a slow-motion video after the capture.
 If the original fps is too low, the slowed video will look laggy.

 3. What’s the bit rate of each quality option?

 We all know that video quality is decided by many factors including video parameters and the recording environment.
 And bit rate is de facto one of the key parameters influencing the quality (where you can set from Menu>> Settings>> Video>> Resolution on Windows).
 Currently, only Windows users can use adjust the exact bit rate values.

 And for Mac users, although the exact value is not adjustable, the bit rate values are automatically set for the best output quality.